-New for 2013—flu vaccines will be mandatory for all Nationwide Children’s Hospital volunteers.
+New beginning in 2013— annual flu vaccines and TB tests will be mandatory for all Nationwide Children’s Hospital volunteers.

 What: Typically, teen volunteers provide service in many areas, including the information desk, gift shop, sibling Clubhouse, clinic waiting rooms, Close to Home centers, and in office settings.
 Most assignments will be supporting families, patients, and staff.
 Teens continuing in the Nationwide Children's volunteer program will have the opportunity to train on patient units.